-When COVID-19 first appeared on the scene last year, many businesses were forced to close their doors and employees were sent home to work.
+When COVID-19 first appeared on the scene in 2020, many businesses were forced to close their doors and employees were sent home to work.
 Since restaurants and entertainment venues also closed, people spent many hours indoors and at home.

 Boredom can lead to creativity and one category that saw a spike of activity was the area of home improvement.
 Remodeling, and refinishing became a great way for people to invest the money saved from other activities and created a way to beat the “at-home” blues.